 - Capital Improvement Projects (CIP)

 - major projects, including transportation infrastructure and master plans

 - making recommendations to officials on the City's projects and policies that affect the public realm

 - holding design workshops to explore solutions for projects

-The Design Review Board is just one of several citizen-led boards or commissions appointed by the Mayor and City Council to review the design of development projects.
-Other boards or commissions review the design of public projects, designated landmarks, and in historic districts.
-For details, download the brochure, "Project Design Review in Seattle."
+The Seattle Design Commission is just one of several citizen-led boards appointed by the Mayor and City Council to review the design of projects.
+Other boards or commissions review the design of private development projects, designated landmarks, and in historic districts.
+Download the brochure, "This is Design Review in Seattle."